anastafish/Reactive-Train/README.md

 - Signup/Login
 - Pick a seat
 - Choose the departure time
-- choose seat className
+- Choose seat className
-- fully Support for Arabic/English
+- Fully Support for Arabic/English
+- View your past and current tickets
 - And more!

 ## Getting Started